Register a Design

 Additional Files for Altered Devices

-In addition the above specification sheets for altered designs (alteration to a device), some of the following forms may be required for alteration submissions.
+In addition to the above specification sheets for altered designs (alteration to a device), some of the following forms and documents may be required for alteration submissions.

 B44 Devices